 Vacation Rental Property Owners – Please share this information with any renters, guests or family members.

-A 26 year old man fell backwards off his roof killing him after a mortar fireworks device exploded in his hand near his chest.
+A 26-year-old man fell backward off his roof killing him after a mortar fireworks device exploded in his hand near his chest.

 A man decided to get rid of a pesky bee’s nest in his garage with a smoke bomb ultimately burning down his garage.